tinoselic/physical-computing/README.md

-# physcomp-example-site-html
+# Physical Computing Course Documentation

-A simple example documentation website for the Physical Computing course.
-Just simple HTML.
-Test
+Documentation website for the Physical Computing course (autumn 2022) of the New Media major at Aalto University.

 ## Setup